miguelperezenciso/SeqBreed/README.md

     pop.addPed(ped, genome=gfeatures, qtns=qtn, gfounders=gbase)

-where `ped` is an n x 3 or n x 4 array containing `id, father, mother, sex`.
+where `ped` is an n x 3 or n x 4 array containing `id, father, mother, sex` per row.
 The last column `sex` is optional.
 In this case, `sex` is randomly sampled.

 #### 6. Retrieving genotype data
 **SeqBreed** internally keeps individual genomes only as a collection of recombination blocks and founder origins of